Are you missing one or more teeth?

 Dr. Drew Shulman provides patients with multiple options for replacing missing teeth.
 Before choosing a restorative treatment, Dr. Shulman will assess your oral health and review your budget and goals with you.
 Once a treatment is found that aligns with your health, budget, and goals, treatment preparation can begin.
 Some restorative options include:

 Dental implants act as tooth roots for missing teeth.
-Constructed from titanium posts, implants are a durable solution that fuses to bone tissue over time.
+Constructed from titanium posts, implants are a durable, long term solution that fuses to bone tissue over time.
 After fusing, the posts are topped with abutments and dental crowns.
 Many patients may even forget that they have dental implants because they look and feel like natural teeth.

 Missing Teeth FAQs

 What can dentists do to replace missing teeth?

 When looking to replace missing teeth, know that you have options.
 Patients should be sure to evaluate each thoroughly and discuss with their dentist to ensure that they are making the right decision.
 Dental implants are a common solution to missing teeth.
 They function and look just like natural teeth and are the number option among dentists and patients.

 Bridges are also an option.
 This type of restoration is attached to the surrounding teeth, and also look and feel natural.
 Partial dentures may be chosen by patients as well.
 They are removable but still function and look like natural teeth.

 The American College of Prosthetics writes that there are three leading causes of missing teeth.
 The first is genetic.
 Some people are born with teeth missing.
 Many patients are born without wisdom teeth or upper lateral teeth.
 Tooth decay is another reason that patients may be missing teeth.
 This starts with an untreated cavity.